 More information regarding subsidised training courses and eligibility can be found here (link Here to https://ascenttrainingsolutions.com.au/construction-skills-queensland-csq-courses/.)

 CPCCLDG3001A Licence to perform dogging

-Dogging operations cover work in conjunction with cranes using slinging techniques, selection and inspection of lifting gear and directing the crane operator in the movement of loads.
+Dogging operations cover work in conjunction with cranes using slinging techniques, selection, and inspection of lifting gear and directing the crane operator in the movement of loads.
 Dogging operations requires a High-Risk Work Licence (HRWL) issued by Work Place Health and Safety QLD (WHSQ).
-Ascent Training Solutions has developed a high-quality detailed training course that prepares you to perform dogging operations with a high importance on safety.
+Ascent Training Solutions has developed a high-quality detailed training course that prepares you to perform dogging operations with high importance on safety.

-License to perform dogging is a high-risk license course and covers the scope of work required to demonstrate competency in applying slinging techniques, selection and inspection of lifting gear and/or the directing of the crane/operator in the movement of the load.
+License to perform dogging in Brisbane is a high-risk license course and covers the scope of work required to demonstrate competency in applying slinging techniques, selection and inspection of lifting gear and/or the directing of the crane/operator in the movement of the load.

 This dogging course is based upon the National Standard for Licensing Persons Performing High-Risk Work.

 - Job planning

 - Shut down a job and clean up

 Please click here to download a pdf copy of the complete course outline.